Common Couples Sleeping Positions & What They Mean About Your Relationship

 However, it could also mean the opposite!
 Ouch.

-Couples sleeping in the chasing down position could also be a sign of the "little spoon" wanting space and the "big spoon" being too clingy.
+Couples sleeping in the chasing down sleep position could also be a sign of the "little spoon" wanting space and the "big spoon" being too clingy.

 4. Intertwining Lovers - Intense Physical and Emotional Connection